u1i/bambleweeny/GettingStarted.md

 `echo $RANDOM | curl -X PUT -d @- http://localhost:8080/keys/mykey1 -H "Authorization: Bearer TOKEN"`

+### Get a key

 That was easy, right?
-You can now read the key (in fact, any authenticated user can) with:
+You can now read the key with:

 `curl http://localhost:8080/keys/mykey1 -H "Authorization: Bearer TOKEN"`

-### Resources

-Now we're creating our first resource, with `lorem ipsum` as a content.

-`curl -X POST http://localhost:8080/resources -H "Authorization: Bearer TOKEN" -H 'Content-Type: application/json' -d '{ "content": "lorem ipsum" }'`

-> {"info": "created", "id": "145a6f04-6775-4479-9832-e082f91ae7dd"}

-We receive the unique ID of the newly created resource which we can use to access it with a GET request on the object.
-Again, only the user who created the resource can view it.

 That's it!
-Check out the full API documentation for read, delete, and quota & identity management requests.
+Check out the full API documentation for key, quota & identity management requests.

+## Increment Keys

+Looking for a way to implement a counter, or hand out queue / ticket numbers?
+It's easy with Bambleweeny!

+`curl http://b9y/incr/queue_number -H "Authorization: Bearer TOKEN"`

+Issue this request a couple of times, and the output will increase by 1 each time.
+Even if you run B9Y in cluster mode, there'll be no overlap.